Document Imaging Services: The Complete Guide

 The Benefits of Document Imaging

 Finding what you need takes seconds when your records are stored electronically.
 No more sorting through old folders, file drawers, or storage boxes, just type a name, date, or keyword and the information appears right away.
-It’s faster, easier, and makes everyone’s job a little less stressful.
+It’s faster, easier, and takes the tedium out of everyday tasks.

-Paper recordkeeping eats up space and employee time, both of which come at a cost.
-Digitizing your records reduces the need for storage rooms, filing supplies, and time spent hunting for information, all of which can lead to meaningful savings over time.
+Paper recordkeeping uses more office space and employee time than most realize, both of which come with a price.
+Digitizing your records helping your business save money by reducing the need for storage rooms, filing supplies, and the extra time spent tracking down information.

-The digital records created through document imaging can be encrypted, password-protected, and restricted by user permissions, making it much easier to control who can access sensitive information.
-Unlike paper files, which can be seen by anyone who walks into an office or storage area, digital systems keep customer, vendor, and employee information securely contained and traceable.
+The digital records created during the document imaging process can be encrypted, password-protected, and access-controlled, making it much easier to control who can access sensitive information.
+Unlike paper files, which can be seen by anyone with access to your office office or storage area, digital systems can help you keep customer, vendor, and employee information secure, contained, and traceable.

 Better Use of Space

-Digitizing your records can free up a surprising amount of space around the office, space that can then be put to better use.
-Rooms once filled with filing cabinets or storage boxes can become additional work areas, collaborative spaces, or even a new break room for the team.
-However you choose to use it, going digital gives you more freedom to shape your workspace to fit your needs.
+Digitizing your records can free up a surprising amount of space.
+Rooms once filled with filing cabinets or storage boxes can become additional work areas, collaborative spaces, or even a new break room for your team.
+However you choose to use it, going digital gives you the freedom to shape your workspace to fit your needs, instead of your records.

 Disaster Recovery